benquike/cheatsheets/tools/research/angr.md

 using a `LinuxLoader` which is a subclass of SimProcedure.
 Hooks are implemented using SimProcedures and .....

+All system calls are emulated using SimProcecures and they are managed in a global variable `SimProcecures`.

 ### SimAction

 It is used to reprensent some semantic information of the program, e.g., `SimActionData`